DrK-Lo/lotterhoslabprotocols/defiance.md

 <img src="../img/htop_screenshot.png" alt="htop example" />

 One way to immediately get a sense of whether too many resources are being used is to look at the load average, circled in red in this image.
 These 3 numbers represent the CPU load over the past minute, 5 minutes, and 15 minutes (from left to right).
 The higher the load average and the longer it has been high, the more concerned you should be.
 A spike in the load average for the past minute may be ok, but a sustained high load for the past 15 minutes means some processes need to be killed before the server crashes.
 How high is too high?
 A common rule of thumb is 0.70 x total number of CPUs.
-Since we have 72 CPUs on comp5, if you see the load above or approaching 50.0 you should wait for other jobs to finish before starting any new ones.
+Since we have 72 CPUs on comp5, if you see the <b>load above or approaching 50.0 you should wait for other jobs to finish</b> before starting any new ones.

 There is also a lot more information htop gives you that you can take into account.
 The top portion of the screen shows a real-time representation of how much load is on each of the 72 CPUs.
 In this image you can see that 2.0% of the total capacity of CPU number 38 is being used and none of the others are in use.
 Directly below the CPU grid is a bar showing the memory usage.
 2.92 of 252 GB of memory is being used in this image.
 The bottom half of the htop display shows a list of processes currently running, the user they belong to, and information about the resources they are using.